UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Operational_Guide.md

 #### Condition Interpretation

-The QDrone2 condition check is based on horizontal distance and vertical offset between the QDrone1 and the target location.
+The QDrone2 condition check is based on horizontal distance and vertical offset between the QDrone1 and the target location

 #### Actual Condition Check